jonathanhungc/LearningDecisionTree/README.md

-Code for a Learning Decision Tree that creates a decision tree using input data.
-In order to do so, it evaluates which variables seem to be more important than others, and decides which branches and variables are included in the decision tree.
+Implements a decision tree learning algorithm.
+Takes input examples from a CSV file, processes them to determine the most important attributes, and constructs a decision tree based on these attributes.
+It uses concepts from information gain and entropy to determine attribute importance and classification.